ricmmartins/fasthack-linux/Coach/Solution-14.md

 3. Create the Dockerfile

-Enter to the simple-php-app directory, then create a file called Dockerfile with the following content
+In your home directory create a file called Dockerfile with the following content:

 ```bash
 FROM debian